-- 5. All establishments that are no longer in business will be deleted from the list. - 6.
-Establishments that had received a comprehensive Health inspection within the previous three years will be deleted from the list. - 7.
+- v.
+All establishments that are no longer in business will be deleted from the list. - vi.
+Establishments that had received a comprehensive Health inspection within the previous three years will be deleted from the list. - vii.
 All reasons for deletion will be kept on a spreadsheet.
-This spreadsheet will be saved electronically, with the file name of metalfabFY13del, for a period of five years. - 8.
+This spreadsheet will be saved electronically, with the file name of metalfabFY13del, for a period of five years. - viii.
 A column will be made on the spreadsheet for random numbers.
 Random numbers will be generated by a table or electronic random number generator.
 Random numbers will be applied to the list.
-The list will be re-sorted in the order of the Random Numbers to develop the inspection register. - 9.
+The list will be resorted in the order of the Random Numbers to develop the inspection register. - ix.
 The registers will be developed in cycles of twenty establishments.
-All establishments from one cycle must be inspected or deleted before generating the next cycle. - 10.
+All establishments from one cycle must be inspected or deleted before generating the next cycle. - x.
 All unprogrammed inspection activity in NAICS 332 (except 332312) will be expanded to a comprehensive health inspection.
-All non-formal complaints received in NAICS 332 (except 332312) will be treated as formal complaints.
+All non-formal complaints received in NAICS 332 (except 332312) will be treated as formal complaints. - c.
+Inspection Procedures

-C. Inspection Procedures